 In addition to aggregated performance across a site, we show you individual pages and their load time percentiles in a sortable table!

 This makes it easy to see which pages need attention!
 Once you find a problem page you can drill in and see all the same data for that specific URL.

 Performance charts aren’t just for pages.
 We have them for resources and first-party endpoints too.
 Since we track six different kinds of resources, we also helpfully color code the 75th percentile color in the left-hand menu for glanceability.
 It’s almost too easy to see which kinds of resources are slowing down your site.

-As with pages, we provide a sortable table for all resource origins and first-party endpoint urls too!
+As with pages, we provide a sortable table for all resource domains and first-party API urls too!